 I like to give the option of club soda or lemon lime soda in this recipe for a few reasons.
 Club soda will make this sangria lighter and lower in calories.

-If you’re using a sweet wine, you may not need the additional sugar that you’ll find in lemon lime soda.
+If you’re using a sweet wine, you may not need the additional sugar that you’ll get by adding lemon lime soda.

 The best part about sangria is that it’s totally flexible and can be customized in many ways.